This race is likely going to be cancelled – update to follow. More information.

 Baden Road Races is the annual road race in the Township of Wilmot.
-The signature event is the Baden Duathlon, a sprint event out of the beautiful Wilmot Recreation Centre.
-Running races offered are the challenging 7 Miler, which runs to the aerial on the Baden Tower Hill, the Neil Dunford Memorial 5k, as well as a 200m event for children.
+The signature event is the Baden Sprint Duathlon, a sprint event out of the beautiful Wilmot Recreation Centre.
+Running races offered are the Neil Dunford Memorial 5k, as well as a 200m event for children.

-This race strives to serve Wilmot by offering a fun and challenging race, and a friendly and welcoming running atmosphere for runners and walkers of all kinds.
+This 7th annual event strives to serve Wilmot by offering a fun and challenging race, and a friendly and welcoming running atmosphere for runners and walkers of all kinds.
 This race supports three local charities: Aldaview Services, Interfaith Community Counselling Centre and Wilmot Family Resource Centre.

 For more information about this race, contact Lloyd Schmidt, Race Director.

 - Sprint Duathlon: up to 19 | 20 – 29 | 30 – 39 | 40 – 49 | 50 – 59 | 60 – 69 | 70+

 - 5 KM – Up to age 12 | 13 – 15 | 16 – 19 | 20 – 29 | 30 – 39 | 40 – 49 | 50 – 59 | 60 – 69 | 70+ | Weight F160+ / M190+lbs

 Teams only include participants of the same timed event.

 In all timed events, without duplication, recognition goes as follows:

 To the top three overall, then to the top three masters, then to the top three in each event category.